christopher-besch/homepage/src/articles/16_open_source/open_source.md

 So you might wonder how you create this executable in the first place.
 Nowadays you don't do so directly, but write source code instead.
 Just like an executable, source code is a form of software, too.
-Here is an example piece of source code:
+Here is the source code that belongs to the executable you've already seen above:
 ```c
 #include <printf.h>
 #include <stdio.h>